 Industry statistics reveal that some of the most influential YouTubers on the platform are gamers.
 This reflects the continuous growth of the gaming industry, which is expanding rapidly.
 In an effort to compete with websites like Twitch, YouTube has also introduced streaming, which has further helped gaming channels gain prominence.

 27. The 10 most successful YouTube influencers combined to earn $180.5 million in 2018.

 The top 10 channels on the world’s biggest video content-sharing platform earned just $20 million shy of the $200 million mark in 2018.
 Top YouTube influencers including Logan Paul, PewDiePie, and Markiplier showed that this network has huge potential as a marketing tool, now and into the future.

 28. 18% of users are influenced by YouTube when it comes to their purchases.

 YouTube is one of the biggest and most popular online platforms for product reviews.
-There are thousands of channels specialize in unboxing videos and hands-on reviews, all of which give potential customers a better feel for the product than written reviews.
+There are thousands of channels which specialize in unboxing videos and hands-on reviews, all of which give potential customers a better feel for the product than written reviews.
 Influencers who create reviews often make deals with YouTube influencer marketing, in which they get free products, or even cash, in exchange for their reviews.

 User Statistics You Should Know